mpyne-navy/dsb-report/dsb-report.md

 the life of the system, the user commands need the facility for testing and evaluation of changes and upgrades to systems.

-\[rec:28\]
+<a id="recommendation-28"></a>

-### *Recommendation 28: The Undersecretary of Defense (Acquisition) and the Assistant Secretary of Defense (Comptroller) should by directive spell out the role of Using Commands in the evolutionary and incremental development of software systems.* {#recommendation-28-the-undersecretary-of-defense-acquisition-and-the-assistant-secretary-of-defense-comptroller-should-by-directive-spell-out-the-role-of-using-commands-in-the-evolutionary-and-incremental-development-of-software-systems. .unnumbered}
+### *Recommendation 28: The Undersecretary of Defense (Acquisition) and the Assistant Secretary of Defense (Comptroller) should by directive spell out the role of Using Commands in the evolutionary and incremental development of software systems.*

 The relationships between Developing Commands and Using Commands for the different kinds of systems should be spelled out in policy statements.